-- D. The Company shall send job notices by electronic mail to the last known email address of Employees on the rehire list described in Article VI of this Agreement. - E. The decision on hiring shall be made solely by the hiring manager. - F. The Company will determine whether, and to what extent, relocation expenses will be provided, except in the case of a transfer to which Article V applies.
+D. The decision on hiring shall be made solely by the hiring manager.

+E. The Company will determine whether, and to what extent, relocation expenses will be provided, except in the case of a transfer to which Article V applies.

-- G. Job openings shall remain listed on the summary sheet listing all job openings beyond the first posting period (set forth in Section B (vii) of this Article), until the Company has offered the job to a candidate and the candidate has accepted, or until the Company has decided not to fill the job. - H. A "job opening" exists within the meaning of this Article whenever: - An Employee leaves a position and Dow Jones seeks to replace that Employee in that position; - A new position is created; or - A position is changed in important respects such as location, job classification, or department.
+F. Job openings shall remain listed on the summary sheet listing all job openings beyond the first posting period (set forth in Section B (vii) of this Article), until the Company has offered the job to a candidate and the candidate has accepted, or until the Company has decided not to fill the job.

+G. A "job opening" exists within the meaning of this Article whenever:

+- An Employee leaves a position and Dow Jones seeks to replace that Employee in that position; - A new position is created; or - A position is changed in important respects such as location, job classification, or department.